rymilton/unbinned_unfolding/USAGE.md

 distribution `TH1D` histograms for normalisation).

-This response object can be passed directly to the unfolding object, or written to a ROOT file for use at a later stage (search for `examples/RooUnfoldTest.cxx`'s stage parameter for an example of how to do this).
+This response object can be passed directly to the unfolding object, or written to a ROOT file for lateruse.

-To do the unfolding (either to try different regularisation parameters, for testing, or for real data), create a RooUnfold object and pass it the test / measured distribution (as a histogram) and the response object.
+To perform the unfolding (either to try different regularisation parameters, for testing, or for real data), create a `RooUnfold` object and pass it the test / measured distribution (as a histogram) and the response object.